miekg/learninggo/ex/communication/uniq.md

     'a' 'b' 'a' 'a' 'a' 'c' 'd' 'e' 'f' 'g'

-it should print only those item which don't have the same successor:
+it should print only those items which don't have the same successor:

     'a' 'b' 'a' 'c' 'd' 'e' 'f' 'g'